osompress/simple-social-icons/README.md

 * Accessibility improvements: change icon color on focus as well as on hover, add text description for assistive technologies

 2.0
-* Added Medium, Periscope, Phone, Snapchat, Vine, and Xing icons
+* Added Behance, Medium, Periscope, Phone, Snapchat, and Xing icons
 * Switched to svg, rather than icon font